vincenth67/hover-translate-engine-es-en/README.md

 A standalone Spanish-to-English translation engine using the Helsinki model with an innovative semicolon technique for context-aware translation.
 Designed for Chrome extensions and web applications requiring fast, accurate translations.

-**Version 0.2.0**: Now includes webpack bundling for Chrome extension integration with zero external dependencies.
+**Version 0.2.4**: Now includes webpack bundling for Chrome extension integration with zero external dependencies and WASM files included in package.

 ## Features